AugustRush/ARCoreData/README.md

 * Easily fetch

-* ARTableViewFetchResultController(a convinence class to replace NSFetchResultControler for UITableView)
+* ARTableViewFetchResultController(a convenience class to replace NSFetchResultControler for UITableView)

-* ARCollectionViewFetchResultController(a convinence class to replace NSFetchResultControler for UICollectionView)
+* ARCollectionViewFetchResultController(a convenience class to replace NSFetchResultControler for UICollectionView)

 ## Install